Leadership.

 Dr. Dennis Walters

 In 2009, Dennis retired from the Army and began building a global network of irregular warfare professionals for the Assistant Secretary of Defense for Special Operations.
-With Dennis’ vision of using education to build global networks of strategic thinkers who collaborate across cultures to address irregular problems, the Department of Defense Regional Defense Fellowship Program (RDFP) was established.
-Dennis’ foresight and initiative has resulted in operationalizing this network in a variety of regions throughout the world.
-Today the network consists of more than 20,000 people from 120 countries and supports U.S. national security and the country’s allies and partners around the globe.
-Through Dr. Walter’s leadership, the RDFP program oversees the College of International Security Affairs (CISA) at the National Defense University and the Joint Special Operations Master’s Program located at Ft.
-Bragg.
+Dennis’ novel approach of using education to bridge cultures, and build global networks resulted in the largest network of its kind.
+Today the network consists of more than 25,000 people from 120 countries and supports U.S. national security and enhances US interoperability with allies and partners around the globe.

 Publications